IncredibleWeb/docs/Api.md

 `PATCH /users/36` - Partially updates user with UID 36

 `DELETE /users/36` - Deletes user with UID 36

+## Guidlines for Umbraco APIs
+1) Organise the Controller APIs in SDK, Custom and Shared folders
+2) Content which is required in multuple controllers should be moved to the BasePageController when possible
+3) Services should be used to encapsulate logic which is re-used in APIs
+4) Wherever possible, Services should return IQueryable objects so as to allow further query manipulation at Controller level
+5) Controller APIs should be kept as lean as possible and Services should contain most of the logic (its easier to maintain Services through DI than API endpoints)
+6) Do not use REST conventions for non-REST calls.
+    - PageController: api/page/{url} - returns one page with a unique URL identifier - Correct
+    - AboutController: api/about - returns a list with one about page item - Incorrect and should be replaced by api/about/getpage
+7) Page Controllers should have a 'getPage' endpoint which will return all the page data required
+8) Regular Controllers should respect REST guidlines and expose domain specific CRUD operations apart from custom methods
+9) In REST contollers and methods put id as part of url
+    - api/products/{id}
+10) Do not use the same controller for different purposes ex to return a list but also to return one item, keep them seperate.
+11) Use meaningful return status codes ex.
+StatusCode(HttpStatusCode.BadRequest)

 ## Umbraco Setup
 - Create a new Visual Studio solution and Empty Project, including dependencies for MVC.
 Use the naming convention, `MyProject.Api` for the project.